 Simple English definitions for legal terms

-Read a random definition: master of a ship
+Read a random definition: fraud-on-the-market theory

 A force-majeure clause is a part of a contract that decides who is responsible if something unexpected happens that makes it impossible to do what was promised.
 This could be something like a natural disaster or a war that nobody could have predicted or stopped.
 The clause helps to make sure that both parties are protected and not unfairly punished if something beyond their control happens.